 A. Sutherland - AncientPages.com - In the 1200s Baghdad was a prominent and rich ancient city with a high literacy rate.
-The House of Wisdom was a huge library in Baghdad and major intellectual center where you could find books and manuscripts about science, art and Greek literature.
+The House of Wisdom was a huge library in Baghdad and a major intellectual center where you could find books and manuscripts about science, art, and Greek literature.

 This incredible ancient library was founded by Caliph Harun al-Rashid (reigned 786–809) and culminated under his son al-Ma'mun (reigned 813–833) who is credited with its formal institution.

 The House of Wisdom was in fame, status, scope, size, resources, patronage, etc. similar to that of the present-day British Library in London or the Nationale Bibliotheque in Paris.
 Not only Muslims but also Christian and Jewish scholars met and studied at the House of Wisdom.

 By the 1220s, Genghis Khan’s armies had ravaged much of Asia and even Europe.